nealrs/jira-shame/README.md

 # The Blame Game

-Express app that connects to JIRA and provides three views for tracking ticket progress:
+Express app that connects to JIRA and GitHub to provide views for tracking ticket progress and pull request reviews:

 **Slow Motion** (`/slow`) - Shows tickets that have been stuck in the same status for 7+ days

 **Completed Tickets** (`/done`) - Shows all tickets completed in a selected time period

 **Backlog** (`/backlog`) - Shows all issues currently in the backlog (not in active sprint), sorted by creation date

+**Progress** (`/progress`) - Track recent progress by viewing issues that have changed status in a selected time period

+**Pull Requests** (`/pr`) - View all open pull requests across your GitHub organization with review status

 ## How It Works